Archaeology of ancient Egypt: 21st century

-In June 2022, archaeologists from The Cairo Ministry of Antiquities announced the discovery of an alabaster bust of Alexander the Great as well as molds and other materials for creating amulets for warriors and for statues of Alexander the Great.
+In June 2022, archaeologists from the Cairo Ministry of Antiquities announced the discovery of an alabaster bust of Alexander the Great as well as molds and other materials for creating amulets for warriors and for statues of Alexander the Great.

-In July 2022, archaeologists from the Prague’s Charles University, led by Dr Marslav Barta, discovered the robbed tomb of an ancient Egyptian military official named Wahibre merry Neith.
+In July 2022, archaeologists from the Prague's Charles University, led by Dr Marslav Barta, discovered the robbed tomb of an ancient Egyptian military official named Wahibre merry Neith.
 They also discovered a scarab in Giza's Abusir necropolis, located 12 km southeast of the Pyramids of Giza.
 Wahibre commanded battalions of non-local soldiers and lived in the late 26th dynasty and early 27th dynasty, around 500 BC, according to the Egyptian Antiquities Ministry.
 The tomb's main well was about 6 m deep and it was divided into separate parts by narrow bridges cut into the natural rock.
 Inside the main well there was a smaller and deeper shaft which contained two sarcophagi one inside the other where Wahibre-merry-Neith was buried.
 The external sarcophagus was made of white limestone while the internal coffin was made out of basalt rock measures 2.30 meters long and 1.98 meters wide.
-The inner sarcophagus contained an inscription from the 72nd chapter of the Egyptian Book of Dead said Dr Marslav Barta.
+The inner sarcophagus contained an inscription from the 72nd chapter of the Egyptian Book of the Dead, said Dr Marslav Barta.

 In August 2022, archaeologists from the Polish Academy of Sciences in Warsaw announced the discovery of a 4,500-year-old temple dedicated to the Egyptian sun god Ra.
-The recently discovered sun temple was made from mud bricks and was about 60 meters long by 20 m wide.
+The recently discovered sun temple was made from mud bricks and was about 60 meters long by 20 meters wide.
 According to Massimiliano Nuzzolo, co-director of the excavation, storage rooms and other rooms may have been served for cultic purposes and the walls of the building were all plastered in black and white.
 The L-shaped entrance portico had two limestone columns and was partly made of white limestone.
 Dozens of well-preserved beer jars and several well-made and red-lined vessels, seal impressions, including seals of the pharaohs who ruled during the fifth and sixth dynasties were also uncovered.
 One of the earliest seals might belonged to pharaoh Shepseskare, who ruled Egypt before Nyuserre.

+In January 2023, Zahi Hawass announced the discovery of four tombs at Saqqara including a 4,300-year-old mummy to a man named Hekashepes covered with gold, in addition to finds date back to the 5th and 6th dynasties, such as a priest inspector named Khnumdjedef, secret keeper called Meri and a judge and writer named Fetek.